-The symptoms for macular pucker are also common to other coniditions that affect the retina.
+The symptoms for macular pucker are also common to other conditions that affect the macula.
 They include:

 - Distortion to letters and lines when reading